11bus11/11bus11.github.io/README.md

 This site was deployed to github pages.
 - Open the repository setting on.
 - Go to "pages" (found under "code and automation").
-- Choose which branch to build from (main).
+- Choose which branch to build from.
+You want to choose "main".
+Do not forget to save the settings.
 - (If needed, choose a custom domain)-
 - Open the repository in github desktop (i used github desktop.
 You can do this in git too.)
 - Choose to create a local clone (the first time you open your repository in github desktop, there should be a window asking if you want to create a clone)